Microsoft/azure-docs.cs-cz/articles/data-factory/tutorial-deploy-ssis-packages-azure-powershell.md

 $SetupScriptContainerSasUri = "" # OPTIONAL to provide SAS URI of blob container where your custom setup script and its associated files are stored

 # SSISDB info
-$SSISDBServerEndpoint = “[your Azure SQL Database server name].database.windows.net" # WARNING: Please ensure that there is no existing SSISDB, so we can prepare and manage one on your behalf
+$SSISDBServerEndpoint = "[your Azure SQL Database server name].database.windows.net" # WARNING: Please ensure that there is no existing SSISDB, so we can prepare and manage one on your behalf
 $SSISDBServerAdminUserName = "[your server admin username for SQL authentication]"
 $SSISDBServerAdminPassword = "[your server admin password for SQL authentication]"
 # For the basic pricing tier, specify "Basic", not "B".
 For standard/premium/Elastic Pool tiers, specify "S0", "S1", "S2", "S3", etc.